Man City's Gvardiol happy to be on same side as Haaland

 "It wasn't just about Haaland, it was the first team on the pitch (last season), it was a hard game.
 As a centre back I was looking forward to facing Haaland but it didn't finish good.

-They have a 100 percent record in the group and a point on Tuesday would seal top spot ahead of Leipzig, who are also assured of their place in the knockout phase.
+They have a 100% record in the group and a point on Tuesday would seal top spot ahead of Leipzig, who are also assured of their place in the knockout phase.

 Haaland reached the 50-goal mark in the Premier League in record time at the weekend and Gvardiol said watching the Norwegian at work is remarkable.